 ASC 280 "Segment Reporting," or ASC 280, establishes standards for the way public business enterprises report information about operating segments in annual consolidated financial statements and requires that those enterprises report selected information about operating segments in interim financial reports.
 ASC 280 also establishes standards for related disclosures about products and services, geographic areas and major customers.
-We completed the CyOptics acquisition in the third quarter of fiscal year 2013 and have fully integrated CyOptics into Avago's organization structure and business model.
-Therefore, we have concluded that we continue to have one reportable segment based on the following factors: sales of semiconductors represents our only material source of revenue; substantially all products offered incorporate analog functionality and are manufactured under similar manufacturing processes; we use an integrated approach in developing our products in that discrete technologies developed are frequently integrated across many of our products; and we use a common order fulfillment process and similar distribution approach for our products.
-Broad distributor networks are typically used to distribute our products, with large accounts being serviced by a direct sales force.
 The Chief Executive Officer has been identified as the Chief Operating Decision Maker, as defined by ASC 280.